The environments of the radio galaxy population in SIMBA: Simulations

 \subsubsection{Bondi-Hoyle-Lyttleton Parameterisation}

 The Bondi model is a prescription for black hole growth widely used in galaxy formation simulations \citep[e.g.][]{Springel2005,Dubois2012,Choi2012}.
-The Bondi model states that for a black hole with mass $\mbh$ moving at a velocity $v$ relative to a uniform distribution of gas with density $\rho$ and sound speed $c_{s}$, the accretion rate of the black hole due to Bondi is given by
+The Bondi model describes the accretion of a black hole with mass $\mbh$ moving at a velocity $v$ relative to a uniform distribution of gas with density $\rho$ and sound speed $c_{s}$ and scales as $\mbh^{2}$.

-where $\alpha$ is a dimensionless parameter usually used to boost accretion rates and compensate partially for high mean gas temperatures which comes as a consequence of the multi-phase sub-grid model of star formation and/or the lack of resolution required to resolve the Bondi radius.
-In \simba, we instead suppress $\dot{\rm M}_{\rm Bondi}$ by $\alpha \equiv 0.1$.
 For comparison to a real black hole, the Milky Way's black hole is accreting at around the Bondi rate, but the advection-dominated accretion flow (ADAF) rate is somewhat less~\citep{Quataert1999}.
 In \simba, we aim to be modeling this ADAF rate via Bondi accretion from hot gas.